-We believe that CHM is a low-cost option for health insurance and truly believe your need insurance to be safer, but we understand being apprehensive about another bill in the mail.
+We believe that CHM is a low-cost option for insurance coverage, but we understand being apprehensive about another bill in the mail.

-You’d be surprised how cutting back on your next grocery trip- a few snacks, coffee, and even skipping pre-shredded cheese- can be enough to contribute money towards your health coverage.
+You’d be surprised how cutting back- a few snacks, coffee, and even skipping prepared meals- can be enough to contribute money towards your health coverage.

 We hope our Christian Healthcare Ministries review has helped you see there’s an option to help you with your healthcare costs.

 Overall, we think CHM is an excellent choice for Christians looking for an affordable healthcare option that meets the requirements of the healthcare mandate.

 They are a not-for-profit organization based on biblical principles and offer reasonable monthly rates that may align with your life and family budget.